jomapps/broadstreet-campaigns/features/creation.md

   - **Confirmation**: Simple confirmation dialog before deletion
   - **Entity Details**: Show all relevant information for each local entity
   - **Enhanced Campaign Cards**: Complete campaign information including dates, weight, advertiser name and ID, display settings, and status indicators
+  - **Delete All Button**: Red "Delete All Local" button to remove all local entities at once
 - **Sync Functionality**:
   - **Sync All Button**: Single button to sync all local entities to Broadstreet API
   - **Progress Indicator**: Show sync progress and results
   - **Status Updates**: Update entity status from "local" to "synced" after successful sync
+- **Delete All Functionality**:
+  - **Delete All Button**: Red button to permanently delete all local entities
+  - **Confirmation Dialog**: Strong warning about permanent deletion
+  - **Comprehensive Cleanup**: Removes all local entities across all types
+  - **Quality of Life**: Easy cleanup for testing and development
 - **Visual Design**:
   - **Section Headers**: Clear entity type labels with counts
   - **Empty States**: Helpful messages when no local entities exist